Home » Industry News » ADRs & Regulations » Caravan and Trailer Breakaway Kit

 Definitions

 2. Gross Trailer Mass (GTM).
-Weight transmitted to the ground by the axle or axles of the trailer when coupled to a drawing vehicle.
+Weight is transmitted to the ground by the axle or axles of the trailer when coupled to a drawing vehicle.
 In addition to carrying its maximum load of approximately uniformly distributed over the load-bearing area.
 ATM = A + B + C GTM = A + B

 Caravan Trailer Breakaway Kits legal requirements